-Adjusted Fair value based on commercial farmgate prices, adjusted by considering the age, commercial breed and genetic merit farmgate prices
+Adjusted Fair value based on commercial farmgate prices, adjusted by considering the age,

 6. Segment Information

 Operating Segments

 The Group's operating businesses are organized and managed separately according to the nature of the products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.